 Fairclough's own favourite goal also came as a substitute at Anfield a year earlier when he beat six Everton defenders before firing past goalkeeper Dai Davies to win the Mersey derby.
 Yet despite his reputation Fairclough's 61 stints as a substitute were eclipsed by his 92 Liverpool starts.
 He joined Swiss club Lucerne in 1983, the first of a batch of clubs at home and abroad.

-Other clubs: Toronto Blizzard (Canada), Lucerne (Switzerland), Norwich, Oldham, Beveren (Belgium), Rochdale, Tranmere, Wigan, Knowsley (amateur)
+Toronto Blizzard (Canada), Lucerne (Switzerland), Norwich, Oldham, Beveren (Belgium), Rochdale, Tranmere, Wigan, Knowsley (amateur)